MeltwaterArchive/storyplayer/v2/modules/assertions/index.md

 The __Assertions__ module allows you to test data that you've obtained from other modules.

-The source code for this Prose module can be found in these PHP classes:
+The source code for this module can be found in these PHP classes:

 * `Prose\AssertsArray`
 * `Prose\AssertsDouble`